carmenmoncada/Open_Optical_Network_Project/README.md

 ROADM (Reconfigurable Optical Add-Drop Multiplexer)  Development

 This project focuses on the development of an ROADM (Reconfigurable Optical Add-Drop Multiplexer) switch device.
-All requirements are defined in the LABS folder, which outlines each step needed to reach the final solution.
+All requirements are defined in each LAB folder, which outlines each step needed to reach the final solution.
 A series of experiments were performed to evaluate the system, including measurements:
 - Total network capacity
 - Per-link average capacity & GSNR
 - Per-link minimum/maximum capacity & GSNR